awesome-astra/docs/docs/pages/tools/index.md

 - **[Pentaho Data Integration](integration/pentaho.md)**: Pentaho Data Integration (PDI) provides the Extract, Transform, and Load (ETL) capabilities that facilitate the process of capturing, cleansing, and storing data using a uniform and consistent format that is accessible and relevant to end users and IoT technologies.

 - **[TablePlus](../data/explore/tableplus.md):** TablePlus is a modern, native tool with elegant UI that allows you to simultaneously manage multiple databases such as MySQL, PostgreSQL, SQLite, Microsoft SQL Server and more.

+- **[Temporal](integration/temporal.md):** Temporal.io is an open source microservice orchestration platform that assists in tracking workflows in your application development.
+It provides the user with a plug-and-play persistence layer that lets the user choose and configure their Temporal Server with their preferred backend.